-As one of Canada’s smaller maritime provinces, Nova Scotia is roughly around 426 miles (702 km) from tip-to-tip, Yarmouth to Cape Breton Highlands.
+As one of Canada’s smaller maritime provinces, Nova Scotia is roughly around 426 miles (702 km) from tip-to-tip, Yarmouth to Cape Breton Island.
 There are lots of places to see in Nova Scotia, and no matter where you go, you’re never more than an hour’s drive away from the ocean.
 We covered some serious ground and experienced much of what Nova Scotia has to offer during our 10 day road trip, discovering delicious foods and epic landscapes the whole way.

 A Foodie’s Road Trip Guide To Nova Scotia